hugsy/gef/docs/api.md

 #### Architectures ####

- * `Architecture`  : Generic metaclass for the architecture supported by GEF.
+ * `Architecture`  : Generic metaclass for the architectures supported by GEF.
  * `ARM`
  * `AARCH64`
  * `X86`